cits5501/cits5501.github.io/src/faq.md

 [academic-skills-workshops]: https://www.uwa.edu.au/students/Support-services/Academic-support#workshops

-### Can I use ChatGPT, or other AI tools, when completing an assessment?
+## Can I use ChatGPT, or other AI tools, when completing an assessment?

-No, you are not permitted to use AI tools when completing an assessment.
-Here is a [description of the University's policy][ai-policy] on the use of AI tools:
+In general, you are not permitted to use AI tools to complete an assessment, unless the assessment specifically provides for that.
+Here is a
+[description of the University's policy][ai-policy] on the use of AI tools:

 [ai-policy]: https://ipoint.uwa.edu.au/app/answers/detail/a_id/3432/~/using-chatgpt-and-other-ai-tools-in-your-assessments